jcejercito/company-info-parser/README.md

    ```

 3. **Check outputs:**
+   - Processed data will be saved in the `CompanyInfo.xlsx` file.
-   - Processed data and links will be saved in the `savedlinks/` directory.
+   - Processed links and cache will be saved in the `savedlinks/` directory.
    - Any errors will be logged in `crash-log.txt`.

 ## Input/Output

 - **Input:**
-  - `CompanyInfo.xlsx`: Excel file with company information (columns: TODO: describe columns)
   - `backup/*.json`: JSON files for each company/location (structure: TODO: describe structure)

 - **Output:**
+  - Processed company data in `CompanyInfo.xlsx`
   - Processed data files in `savedlinks/`
   - Error logs in `crash-log.txt`